Nantahala Farm & Garden

 Plant Location and Care

-The photo to the right is a 3-month-old Russian comfrey plant that Jason in West Virginia grew from small roots.
+The photo is a 3-month-old Russian comfrey plant that Jason in West Virginia grew from small roots.

 Comfrey plants prefer full sun or partial shade (no deep shade).
 The mature size is 3-5 feet tall and 2-4 feet wide.
-It prefers soil pH of 6-7 but it is not picky about this.
+It prefers soil pH of 6-7 but it is not picky.
 It does well in most soils but prefers a rich soil with a lot of nitrogen.

 Comfrey does not require much care.
 It is unusual for insects, viruses, fungi or bacteria to bother it.
 However, weak or stressed plants may get rust or mildew (fungal diseases).
-It does not seriously reduce plant growth so does not usually require control.
-But infected plants should not be used for propagation.
+Infected plants should not be used for propagation.

 Comfrey is Hardy

 Shoots start coming up in early spring.
-Flowers bloom late spring through all of summer.
+Flowers bloom late spring through summer.
 Leaves can take frost down to 15 degrees and still survive.
 Roots survive to -40 degrees.

 It is very drought tolerant because it has deep roots.
 But it is better to water it if there is drought.